Where can we buy the board?

 How can I reinstall the demo program on my mini?

 If the logo is on the left side of the board, you can find the original file here.
 After the download you can put it on the Calliope mini like any self-made script.

 Why doesn't the editor work with my mini?

 The mini can be flashed via Bluetooth from any smartphone or tablet - like the micro:bit.
-That didn't work out as we expected yet and we're still working on the app.
+Currently there is an iOS app available only, but we are working on an Android version, too.

 What can I do when my mini isn't recognized as a USB drive?

 In this case the main firmware on the mini has to be re-transferred.
 Keep the reset button pressed when connecting the USB cable.
 The mini should show up as "MAINTENANCE".
 You can transfer the firmware to this drive, the firmware can be found here.